RobotecAI/ros2_documentation/source/Tutorials/Advanced/Simulators/O3DE/Modifying-Scene-O3DE.rst

 .. image:: Image/Editor_camera.png

 This tutorial assumes the ``rosbot_xl`` robot is modified using *overrides*, but you might want to add the camera sensor to the *prefab*, which would add it to any instance in any project (it is a part of the Gem that is stored within O3DE codebase).
-Double-click on the *prefab* name iin the *Entity Outliner* panel to open the edit mode for the selected *prefab* and press escape key to switch back to *override* mode.
+Double-click on the *prefab* name in the *Entity Outliner* panel to open the edit mode for the selected *prefab* and press escape key to switch back to *override* mode.
 An comparison of the two modes is presented below, with the *override* mode on the left (the *camera_sensor* entity is added to the *cover_link* as an *override*) and *prefab* modification on the right (lidar and camera sensor entities are missing).

 .. image:: Image/Editor_override.png